jschauma/anyvpn/README.md

      anyvpn provides the necessary glue to make it easier to connect to the VPN without having to unlock your password manager and copy and paste your password.

+PASSWORD MANAGER CONSIDERATIONS
+     In order to retrieve your password from your password manager, anyvpn needs to begin a session with the password manager or reuse an existing one.

+     The behavior with respect to new sessions is as outlined below:

+     o	 If an existing session is found ("lpass status -q" for lpass(1); a valid session token in the ONEPASS_SESSION environment variable for op(1)), anyvpn will reuse that session.

+     o	 If no existing session is found, anyvpn will initiate a new session.

+     Since a new session for op(1) is exposed only via an in-memory token, termination of anyvpn effectively makes that session unavailable for any other processes, even if it still remains technically active, which is why anyvpn explicitly invalidates it if it originally started it.

+     On the other hand, a lpass(1) session initiated by anyvpn will remain active after the script terminates.
+Such a valid password manager ses- sion may then allow other processes to access secrets from that password manager.
+This is by design and can in fact be useful when using other tools that may require a password to be pulled from the password manager.

+     To ensure anyvpn invalidates the newly started session, pass the -f flag.

 EXIT STATUS
      The anyvpn utility will exit with a value of 255 if it encounters any